-Try 1 watt first if the station being called is within a few miles.
-If there is no answer. switch to 3 watts and call again.
-Remember, the lower wattage output will conserve your battery and minimize interference to other users.
+Try 1 watt first, if the station being called is within a few miles.
+If there is no answer, switch to 3 watts and call again.
+You have the ability to go up to 6 watts of output power to increase your calling distance.
+Remember, the lower wattage outputs will conserve your battery and minimize interference to other users.